Norway awards Arctic exploration permits in widening search for oil | Headlines

 - Norway

-Norway has awarded four exploration licences to seven oil companies in its Arctic-focused 25th licensing round, the government said on Wednesday as the country aims to continue to pump hydrocarbons for decades to come.
+Norway has awarded four exploration licences to seven oil companies that include three for the Barents Sea in the Arctic in a sign that the country aims to continue to pump hydrocarbons for decades to come.

-So-called numbered licensing rounds cover previously unexplored frontier areas of Norway's continental shelf, expanding the geographical reach of its oil and gas industry.
-Three of the permits are in the Arctic Barents Sea, while the third is located further south, in the Norwegian Sea.
+The awards were part of Norway's so-called numbered licensing rounds that cover previously unexplored frontier areas of Norway's continental shelf, expanding the geographical reach of its oil and gas industry.
+"This is important for employment and value creation in the Norwegian oil and gas industry," Minister of Petroleum and Energy Tina Bru said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)